lezer-parser/website/site/docs/guide/index.md

 choose which productions are stored as nodes—the others don't appear in the tree at all.

-This means that the tree is very in memory and cheap to build.
+This means that the tree is very compact in memory and cheap to build.
 It does make doing refined analysis on it somewhat awkward.
 The use case guiding the design of this library is an [editor system](https://codemirror.net), which keeps a syntax tree of the edited document, and uses it for things like syntax highlighting and smart indentation.